Scholarships & Awards

 Fellowship Award

-The 2026 Fellowship Award valued up to $4,000, will be presented to a San Juan County woman who is returning to school for postgraduate study in an accredited college or university leading to an advanced degree (Masters or Ph.D.).
+The Fellowship Award is presented to a San Juan County woman who is returning to school for postgraduate study in an accredited college or university leading to an advanced degree (Masters or Ph.D.).
 The recipient may use the cash award to offset any costs of higher education, including such things as tuition, books, childcare, and transportation.

 *includes accredited online programs